 Spending and revenue limits are determined based on the prior fiscal year spending adjusted for allowable increases based upon inflation and local growth.
 Fiscal year spending is generally defined as expenditures plus reserve increases with certain exceptions.
 Revenues in excess of the fiscal year spending limit must be refunded unless the voters approve retention of such revenues.
-The District's voters approved a ballot issue allowing the District to retain all revenues.
+On May 6, 2008, the District's voters approved a ballot issue allowing the District to retain all revenues.